sciencefair-land/strategy/README.md

 ### Specific goals

 - To design and document a robust, scalable technological infrastructure for disseminating, discovering and interacting with scientific knowledge that enshrines the values above.
-- To deliver a sustainable ecosystem of Open Source software tools implementing the designed infrastructure.
+- To build a sustainable ecosystem of Open Source software tools implementing the designed infrastructure.
+- To encourage innovation by enabling the discovery and use of open science, source and data projects that seek to improve the fairness of scientific knowledge infrastructure.
 - To encourage the growth of communities that enshrine the values above, and which eventually drive and support the infrastructure and technology envisaged.

 ## Deliverables and core products